-For the purposes of probate, you need to ask: when a person might have died, what was the nature of their estate and if they left a will or not.
+For the purposes of probate it depends when a person died, the nature of their estate and if they left a will or not.

 Before the 11 January 1858, probate was administred by the ecclesiastical courts.